ultimatemember/docs-v3/src/um-extended/article/1693-set-password-on-um-email-templates.md

   [](/docs-v3/um-extended/article/1663-download-installation-of-the-basic-extensions)

  This plugin simplifies the password setup process for users by allowing them to set their passwords through email activation after registration.
-It seamlessly generates a link within email templates, enabling users to effortlessly complete the setup at their convenience.
+It seamlessly generates a link within email templates, enabling users to effortlessly complete the setup at their convenience.For the installation guide, please refer to this  [article](/docs-v3/um-extended/article/1889-installation) .

 ### Setup